Overview:Layout designed for best viewing on a "1024 x 768" screen.

 Also refer to the following links for further details: GNP Rock and Grading System

 Fishing the Lakes:The Early History of Fishing in The Jewel Basin:

 Most of the lakes in the Jewel Basin were initially planted from horseback by Forest Service packers in the 1920s and 1930s.
 There was no understanding the differences between differing sub-species of trout.
 A cutthroat trout was considered a cutthroat.
 With the scientific advances fish biologists have identified many different subspecies of cutthroat trout.

 The Current Problem:

 The streams flowing east from lakes in the Jewel Basin are potential sources for hybrid trout in the mountain lakes to enter the South Fork water system which includes the river itself as well as Hungry Horse Reservoir.
 The South Fork is unique due to the Hungry Horse Dam blocking any non-native fish from entering the system.
-The South Fork empties the Bob Marshal Wilderness System and is teeming with wild catchable Westslope Cutthroat Trout and Bull Trout.
-See a picture of a 15 pound Bull Trout.
+The South Fork empties the Bob Marshal Wilderness System and is teeming with wild catchable Westslope Cutthroat Trout and Bull Trout

 The Planned Cure:

 The Montana Fish, Wildlife and Parks (MTFWP) has embarked on an ambitious and controversial